StanfordDC/Portfolio-Performance/README.md

 Each ticker is assigned a thread for its performance metrics calculation.

 ## How to run
-1. Clone the repository on your local computer
+1. Clone the repository on local computer
 2. Open the repository on Android Studio
 3. Run the code and display using an emulator